HLRS/genproxy/README.md

-# Genproxy - create GSI proxy credentials with just OpenSSL and Bash #
+# Genproxy - create GSI proxy credentials with just OpenSSL and a POSIX compatible shell #

 The `genproxy` script can be used to generate a GSI proxy credential (GPC) just like `grid-proxy-init`.
 But this script:

-* is written as a Bash shell script
+* is written as a POSIX shell script
 * uses only OpenSSL commands to generate a proxy
 * uses none of the Globus Toolkit itself